-Rice said regional leaders, including those in Saudi Arabia
+Rice said regional leaders,

 , told her during her current Mideast swing that the conference must deal with issues of substance.
 "Prime Minister Olmert told me last night that he, too, shared that view, that this was a meeting that ought to be and needs to be substantive and meaningful and that will, in fact, help get to a two-state solution," Rice said.

 "The president of the United States has no desire to call people together for a photo opportunity.
 This is to call people together so that we can really advance Palestinian statehood," she said.

 Olmert's office said in a statement Thursday that the Israeli leader "shares the same approach, that the international meeting will be serious and meaningful, and that he welcomes the participation of leaders of Arab countries in the meeting."